-ALLOWED NOT ALLOWED SHORTS/PANTS At fingertip length or longer with pants at waistline -Above the fingertips, -biking shorts, spandex, sleepwear, -slacking or have to be held in order to walk -No visible skin.
-NO FRAYS or holes more than 4 inches above knee SKIRTS & DRESSES -At fingertip length or longer with pants at waistline -above the fingertips LEGGINGS, STRETCH PANTS, YOGA PANTS, ETC. -top must cover derriere and be the same length in front and back T-shirt above derriere region VISIBLE PIERCINGS -Piercings are allowed as long as they are not hazardous or unsafe and do not distract or draw unnecessary attention. -hazardous or unsafe and/or distract or draw unnecessary attention.
-SYMBOLS -patriotic, if worn appropriately -promote/suggest drugs, tobacco, alcohol, sex, obscenities, violence, racial discord, gang activity, or any disturbing influence SHOES -shoes or sandals must be worn and properly laced or fastened - footwear must be worn at all times -house shoes or slippers are prohibited -foot apparel determined by the administration to be dangerous or a safety hazard may not be worn HEAD COVERINGS -none -hats, caps, bandanas, hoods, other head coverings (unless for practicing religious purposes) ACCESSORIES -none -spikes, bandanas, chains, blankets SHIRTS & TOPS -sleeveless that cover neck to shoulder and hemmed at arms -see through, tank tops, halter tops, spaghetti straps -clothing revealing chest, midriff, sides, or back -the "no-bra" look (No visible undergarments) Masks (to prevent the spread of Covid only) Are highly encouraged but not required at this time.
+ALLOWED NOT ALLOWED SHORTS/PANTS -4 inches or less above the knee, -at waistline -more than 4 inches above the knee, -biking shorts, spandex, sleepwear, -slacking or have to be held in order to walk -No visible skin.
+NO FRAYS or holes more than 4 inches above knee SKIRTS & DRESSES -4 inches or less above the knee -more than 4 inches above the knee LEGGINGS, STRETCH PANTS, YOGA PANTS, ETC. -top must cover derriere and be the same length in front and back T-shirt above derriere region VISIBLE PIERCINGS -Piercings are allowed as long as they are not hazardous or unsafe and do not distract or draw unnecessary attention. -hazardous or unsafe and/or distract or draw unnecessary attention.
+SYMBOLS -patriotic, if worn appropriately -promote/suggest drugs, tobacco, alcohol, sex, obscenities, violence, racial discord, gang activity, or any disturbing influence SHOES -shoes or sandals must be worn and properly laced or fastened -footwear must be worn at all times -house shoes or slippers are prohibited -foot apparel determined by the administration to be dangerous or a safety hazard may not be worn HEAD COVERINGS -none -hats, caps, bandanas, hoods, other head coverings (unless for practicing religious purposes) ACCESSORIES -none -spikes, bandanas, chains, blankets SHIRTS & TOPS -sleeveless that cover neck to shoulder and hemmed at arms -see through, tank tops, halter tops, spaghetti straps -clothing revealing chest, midriff, sides, or back -the "no-bra" look (No visible undergarments) Masks Are highly encouraged but not required at this time.
 This may change due to state and federal guidance.
 Masks that promote/suggest drugs, tobacco, alcohol, sex, obscenities, violence, racial discord, gang activity, or any disturbing influence will not be allowed